a-flyleaf/toyshelf/about.md

 Hi, I'm a-flyleaf, and I've been drawing and storytelling since I was a little kid.
 I used to write & illustrate stories about my family as anthropomorphic animals going on whimsical fantasy adventures, and now I bury myself in bullet points about regular-ass *Homo sapiens* and their dysfunctional relationships.
 Unrelated to that, the artstuff has also spawned some weird critters over the years, which I went ahead and made homes for here too.
 I end my sentences with periods a lot less frequently than this page may imply.

 Thanks for stopping by <span style="display:inline-block;">\o/</span>

+## about site
+Made over the course of a month, [on and off]({%include url.html%}/changelog), with the same tools as everything else in the a-flyleaf.github ecosystem: [Jekyll](https://jekyllrb.com/) + good ol' HTML + CSS.

+Techy explanation for the "backend site generation" date-fudging that comes up with certain art:
+- Art pages and  their thumbnails are generated automatically.
+- To grab the image URL, the layout pulls from the page date in <abbr title="year-month-day">YYYY-MM-DD</abbr> format.
+- Because it *only* looks for date information, different art posts can't share a date.

+There is probably a workaround.
+I'll figure that out if I need to, but for now this doesn't come up often enough to warrant it.